lambdaclass/concrete/ROADMAP.md

     bundles must state the exact backend used; examples and documentation must not show QBE-derived native evidence as LLVM-derived or backend-independent.
 30. Add a Phase 7.5 capstone artifact:
-    `examples/qbe_oracle_validation/` plus
+    `examples/qbe_backend_validation/` plus
     `scripts/tests/check_phase7_5_qbe.sh`.
 It must exercise every supported
     semantic-family manifest row; demonstrate each disagreement classifier with controlled mutations; validate deterministic emission, clean-checkout tool discovery, reducer replay, debug-bundle completeness, unsupported- feature diagnostics, no-fallback behavior, target/ABI facts, and quick-CI wiring; and publish a machine-readable coverage/pending inventory.
-Closure requires zero unexplained mismatches and either a recorded real defect found by the oracle or successful injected-fault detection for every owned fault class.
+Closure requires zero unexplained mismatches, successful normal `build`/`run`/`test` use on the declared subset, and either a recorded real defect found by the differential suite or successful injected-fault detection for every owned fault class.
 All pending rows need an owner and Phase 8/15 disposition.
 31. Add a refactor-retirement gate.
 Once LLVM runs through `CodegenInput`, the structured backend driver, and the extracted layout/runtime facts with byte/behavior parity, delete the old direct `Pipeline.emit -> String` path,